DavidGomez-dev/salescoachlanding/_posts/2023-01-01-setup-guide.md

 <h4 class="pt-6-m mb-3 text-primary" id="adding-cards">5.
 Adding the Cards to the Deals, Contacts or Company records</h4>

-<p>SAILES Coach is easily accessible within your HubSpot records, but you may need to configure the app card to display on your Deal, Contact, or Company record pages.
-You may need Super Admins must complete this setup.
-Follow the steps below to add the SAILES Coach card to your record views.</p>
+<p>SAILES Coach is easily accessible within your HubSpot records, but you may need to configure the app card to display on your Deal, Contact, or Company record pages.</p>

+<p>Users must have <strong>Customize record page layout</strong> permissions or <strong>Super Admin permissions</strong> to create cards and customize a record.
+If you are unable to add the card, see the <a href="#cannot-add-cards">I cannot add cards to my view</a> section below for troubleshooting steps.</p>
+<p>Follow the steps below to add the SAILES Coach card to your record views.</p>

 1. In the account where you installed the app, got the Deal, Company and or Contact record and click the Customize icon in the main navigation bar.